kadmuffin/develbox/README.md

 ### Installing

-You can get the project using `go install` like this:
+You can get the project using `go install` like this.

 ```bash
 go install github.com/kadmuffin/develbox@latest